department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/conversation guide.md

 - Does the Veteran understand how to verify their email address and what's involved?
 - Does the Veteran face any issues through multi-factor authentication setup?
 - Which multi-factor authentication method would the Veteran choose?
+- Does the Veteran know where or how to get help if they encounter an issue?

-## Third Task: Continue back to the VA - 10 minutes
+## Task 3: Continue back to the VA - 10 minutes

 Great.
 Let's click agree and continue.